Servant-Of-God-1/Metal-Cardbot_Character_App/README.md

 ```
 https://github.com/Servant-Of-God-1/Metal_Cardbot_restful_API_code
 ```
 ***Don't worry; instructions for self-deployment are available in the `README.md` file within the RESTful API repository.
-After you have successfully deployed the restful API, please edit the base URL in the ApiConfig.kt file, the file location is at***
+After you have successfully deployed the restful API, please edit the base URL in the 'ApiConfig.kt' file, the file location is at***
 ```
 app\src\main\java\com\example\testingmyapi\api
 ```